Screams will be heard of those seeking fresh polls: Sh Rashid

 Ag Sabah

-Commenting on the achievements of the prime minister, he said that it was Imran Khan who had protected the country from a complete default and his policies had brought stability to the Pakistani currency.
-He said the international community admired the vision of Imran Khan and he became successful in bringing Indian Prime Minister Narendra Modi under world pressure.
+Commenting on the achievements of the prime minister, he said it was Imran Khan who had protected the country from default and his policies have brought stability to the Pakistani currency.
+He said the international community admired the vision of Imran Khan and he became successful in bringing Indian Prime Minister Narendra Modi under global pressure.

-About the deficit of Pakistan Railways, he said it would be ended in the next three years.
+About the deficit of Pakistan Railways, he said it would be end in the next three years.
 He said four bogies of economy class would be attached with the Jinnah Express from the 15th of this month and fare of the economy class would be reduced for the train.
+He said that swift facility would be provided to passengers on ML-I and ML-2.
+He said the Pakistan Railways had earned Rs10 billion from passenger trains.
+According to him, a Command and Control System has been installed at the Railway Headquarters.
+He said a special train for Sikh pilgrims is being run from Nankana Sahib to Karachi.
+He requested the prime minster to inaugurate the Nankana Sahib Railway Station on the birth anniversary of Baba Guru Nanak.

 Ag Sabah

-Commenting on the achievements of the prime minister, he said that it was Imran Khan who had protected the country from a complete default and his policies had brought stability to the Pakistani currency.
-He said the international community admired the vision of Imran Khan and he became successful in bringing Indian Prime Minister Narendra Modi under world pressure.
+Commenting on the achievements of the prime minister, he said it was Imran Khan who had protected the country from default and his policies have brought stability to the Pakistani currency.
+He said the international community admired the vision of Imran Khan and he became successful in bringing Indian Prime Minister Narendra Modi under global pressure.

-About the deficit of Pakistan Railways, he said it would be ended in the next three years.
+About the deficit of Pakistan Railways, he said it would be end in the next three years.
 He said four bogies of economy class would be attached with the Jinnah Express from the 15th of this month and fare of the economy class would be reduced for the train.
+He said that swift facility would be provided to passengers on ML-I and ML-2.
+He said the Pakistan Railways had earned Rs10 billion from passenger trains.
+According to him, a Command and Control System has been installed at the Railway Headquarters.
+He said a special train for Sikh pilgrims is being run from Nankana Sahib to Karachi.
+He requested the prime minster to inaugurate the Nankana Sahib Railway Station on the birth anniversary of Baba Guru Nanak.